 Investments are available to fund managers and social banks who provide financial and other support to charities and social enterprises for projects tackling major social issues.
 Deadline: ongoing.

-Community Enterprise Fund
+Community Builders Fund

 Co-operative and Community Finance (Capital funding included)